lineCode/Qentem-Engine/README.md

 - [Compiling](#compiling)

 ## Introduction
 Qentem Engine is an independent library that uses a fast algorithm for nest-matching.
 It can be used to match existing syntaxes or new ones, and with call-backs for post and per-parsing, It's posable to match almost any complex syntax.
 It is very efficient and has a small footprint on memory, and it's built using modern C++.
 It can be used to render complex templates that contains nested loop, nested if-else, inline if, math (+ * / - ^ %), logic (&& ||), and/or something simple: like replacing a text or splitting it.
-Also, it is capable of doing JSON, XML/HTML.
+Also, it is capable of parsing JSON & XML/HTML.

 ## Why Qentem?
 Qentem is a port of a PHP script that was used to render HTML templates.
 It was based on regular expression, and beside being limited, it was slow.
 However, the limitation was the main reason for making Qentem.